English cricket team in Sri Lanka in 2020–21: Squads

 England also named James Bracey, Mason Crane, Saqib Mahmood, Craig Overton, Matt Parkinson, Ollie Robinson and Amar Virdi as reserve players for the tour.
 Upon arrival in Hambantota, England's Moeen Ali tested positive for COVID-19, and was placed into isolation for ten days.
 Chris Woakes was identified as a close contact to Ali, and so was forced to self-isolate for seven days.

 Ahead of the tour, Sri Lanka made several changes to their squad.
 Dhananjaya de Silva and Kasun Rajitha were ruled out of the series after being injured in the first Test at Centurion during the tour of South Africa.
 Avishka Fernando, Ashan Priyanjan, Ramesh Mendis, Roshen Silva, Angelo Mathews, Nuwan Pradeep and Lakshan Sandakan, who were not part of the Test tour of South Africa, were initially called up as reserves for the series for Oshada Fernando, Dhananjaya de Silva, Dinesh Chandimal, Kasun Rajitha, Wanindu Hasaranga and Lahiru Kumara.
 Later, Avishka Fernando and Ashan Priyanjan were left out from the squad.
 Dinesh Chandimal captained Sri Lanka in the first Test due to Dimuth Karunaratne's injury.

 Prior to the second Test match, Dimuth Karunaratne, Kusal Mendis, Minod Bhanuka, Lahiru Kumara and Nuwan Pradeep were all released from the Sri Lankan squad.
 Dinesh Chandimal was again named as captain in Karunaratne's absence.

 Warm-up match

-Ahead of the Test series, England played a two-day intra-squad warm-up match in Hambantota.
+Ahead of the Test series, England played a two-day intra-squad warm-up match in Sooriyawewa.
 Ollie Pope took part in the match as preparation for England's tour of India, despite not being named in the Test or reserve squads for the matches against Sri Lanka.
 No play was possible on the second day of the match due to heavy rain.